baconsocrispy/bbs-api/README.md

 * Similarly, change `credentials: 'include'` to `credentials: 'same-site'` on the frontend fetch request when using the same domain

+* A hard-to-diagnose issue I encountered in production was the cookie not getting passed from a Next.js client component to a route handler in the request object, so it wasn't getting through to the backend.
+I learned I needed to explicitly add the domain attribute to the cookie.
+For example, `Domain=carterbacon.com`.
+By default, the browser will set the domain to the issuing domain, in this case api.carterbacon.com.
+When the request was made from carterbacon.com to api.carterbacon.com, the cookies was therefore not included.
+By setting it explicitly to the apex domain, the cookie will then be included in all requests from the apex AND subdomains like api.carterbacon.com

 * iOS browser apps (Chrome/Safari) are not setting the HttpOnly cookie, likely because the front/back end are on different domains.

 * helpful tutorial: https://codingitwrong.com/2018/11/02/cookie-based-token-storage-with-doorkeeper.html